-This measure (including the 8 sub-measures) is intended to be reported at the level of health plan or geographical entity, such as county, state, region, etc. It is not appropriate for measuring at the level of clinical provider.
+This measure describes the extent to which multidisciplinary outpatient care is available to high risk pregnant women.
+Multidisciplinary care is herein defined to mean that the woman was seen by at least three different types of clinicians during her pregnancy.
+This measure is intended to be reported at the level of the health plan or geographical entity, such as county, state, region, etc. It is not appropriate for measuring at the level of clinical provider.
 This measure is a descriptor of the availability of care for the population of women who may need high risk obstetrical services and is not a measure of the quality of care received by any individual in that population.